thomasWeise/aitoa/book/structure/globalOptima/README.md

 $$ \lowerBound{\objf} = \max\left\{\max_{\jsspJobIndex}\left\{ \sum_{\jsspMachineIndex=0}^{\jsspMachines-1} \jsspSubJobTime{\jsspJobIndex}{\jsspMachineIndex}\right\} \;,\; \max_{\jsspMachineIndex} \left\{ \jsspMachineStartIdle{\jsspMachineIndex}+\jsspMachineRuntime{\jsspMachineIndex} +\jsspMachineEndIdle{\jsspMachineIndex}\right\}\right\} $$ {#eq:jsspLowerBound}

 More details are given in [@sec:appendix:jssp:lowerBounds] and [@T199BFBSP].

-We do not know whether a schedule exists that can achieve this, because this would mean that we have a schedule where no sub-job is stalled by any sub-job of any other job.
+Of course, we cannot know whether a schedule exists that can achieve this lower bound makespan.
+There simply may not be any way to arrange the jobs such that no sub-job stalls any other sub-job.
-The value&nbsp;$\lowerBound{\objf}$ is a lower bound, we know no solution can be better than this, but we do not know whether a solution with such minimal makespan exists.
+This is why the value&nbsp;$\lowerBound{\objf}$ is a lower bound: we know no solution can be better than this, but we do not know whether a solution with such minimal makespan exists.

-If our algorithms produce solutions with a quality close to&nbsp;$\lowerBound{\objf}$, we know that are doing very well.
+However, if our algorithms produce solutions with a quality close to&nbsp;$\lowerBound{\objf}$, we know that are doing very well.
 The lower bounds for the makespans of our example problems are illustrated in [@tbl:jsspLowerBoundsTable].

 | name | $\jsspJobs$ | $\jsspMachines$ | $\lowerBound{\objf}$|